magomimmo/modern-cljs/doc/tutorial-09.md

 ### Update the handler

-When we introduced [Compojure][18] in the previous section we defined a handler to manage the essential routes for serving our `shopping.html` and `index.html` pages.
+When we introduced [Compojure][18] in the previous section, we defined an handler to manage the essential routes for serving our `shopping.html` and `index.html` pages.

 That said the `shoreleave-remote-ring` library requires that you add